seanbaxter/DirectXShaderCompiler/docs/Passes.rst

 ``-verify``: Module Verifier
 ----------------------------

-Verifies an LLVM IR code.
+Verifies an LLVM37 IR code.
 This is useful to run after an optimization which is undergoing testing.
-Note that llvm-as verifies its input before emitting bitcode, and also that malformed bitcode is likely to make LLVM crash.
+Note that llvm37-as verifies its input before emitting bitcode, and also that malformed bitcode is likely to make LLVM37 crash.
 All language front-ends are therefore encouraged to verify their output before performing optimizing transformations.